 Back in 1985 I was in a bad car accident.
 I was driving south down US 41 at night in the rain heading home from my Educational Statistics class at USF Sarasota.
 A woman in a rental car left a restaurant and tried to cross 3 lanes of traffic.
 Instead she hit the car I was driving.
 My car spun several times crossed all 3 northbound lanes and ended up in a parking lot.
 I took an ambulance ride to the hospital where I was diagnosed with a broken big toe on my left foot, a chip taken out of my right kneecap (because it jammed into the under dash CB radio), stitched on my right knee and a swollen face because my face hit the steering wheel between my nose and upper lip.
 I have always been thankful my injuries were fairly minor considering the scope of the accident.
 I saw an orthopedist for my knee and it was decided by the doctor and the insurance company that “since I wasn’t an athlete” I did not require surgery to repair my knee.
 As a 21 year old I was happy not to need knee surgery.
 I have dealt with knee pain and limitations for over 30 years, I wish I had had my knee fixed back then.

 Honestly, I haven’t seen a doctor about my knee pain in years.
 Ron and I are both self-employed and we haven’t had health insurance in 24 years.
 It sounds crazy but I am biding my time until I’m on Medicare to have my knee evaluated and hopefully fixed.
-While my knee pain doesn’t affect my every day life, it has slowed me down and it makes doing some of my favorite things more difficult.
+My knee pain affects my every day life, it has slowed me down and it makes doing some of my favorite things more difficult.

 It seems crazy that I am looking forward to the day that I am old enough for Medicare and I can find a doctor who can fix my knee and help me hit play on my more adventurous vacation plans once again.
 If you are dealing with knee pain, don’t put your life on pause.
 Hit play, see a doctor and enjoy your favorite activities again.